-&lt;sup>25 In unreported robustness check, we use the percentage of payment in cash.
+25 In unreported robustness check, we use the percentage of payment in cash.
 Our results do not change.

-Table 3 presents baseline regression results.
-Column 1 reports the average estimation for Financial without any other control.
-Deals associated with financial bidders show a positive and significant revaluation effect with a CARs of 9.5 percent (t-statistic of 2.59).
 The significance remains once we introduce year and industry fixed effects, as depicted in Column 2.
 In Column 3, we add control variables.
-While the signs of coefficients on control variables are largely consistent with previous studies, we observe that the revaluation effect on Financial vanishes.
+While the signs of coefficients on control variables are largely consistent with previous studies26, we observe that the revaluation effect on Financial vanishes.
 This results shows that the identity of the bidder does not impact the revaluation effect.
 Thus financial bidders do not seem to signal underpricing.